One of the easiest ways to improve your writing is to learn about the six defined yet different writing styles.

 What is a writer’s style?

-Every writer or author has a particular style that can vary or personalize any of these defined styles.
+Every writer or author has a particular and unique style or voice that they use to personalize any of these defined styles.

-A writer can use five primary areas of style in their writing.
+A writer can use five primary areas of style to individualize their writing.

 Mood